Skip to content

 1. Venmo invoices don’t—and can’t—represent your brand

-If you’ve ever sent a friend money through Venmo, you’re familiar with the layout.
-The blue accents, the grey and white background, etc. That’s what your clients see when you request payment through Venmo, too.
-Instead of a professional file that represents your brand well, you’re promoting Venmo’s brand.
-Not a good look since you’ve worked hard to align your brand everywhere else!
+Can Venmo hurt your brand?
+If you’ve ever sent money using Venmo, you’re familiar with its hallmark look: the blue accents, the gray and white background.
+Well that’s what your clients see too, when you request payment through the app.
+Instead of a professional invoice that explicitly reflects your brand, you’re promoting Venmo’s.

 2. Venmo for Business doesn’t offer flexible payment options